 Copy Payment Plan

-For accurate billing the invoice should look good and be well-structured.
-It’s not only a matter of choosing the font type/layout (which of course follows the company design), but it’s also a matter of having the right information placed on the invoice, so it’s easy readable and, not at least, easy to approve by your client.
+For accurate billing, the invoice should look good and be well-structured.
+It’s not only a matter of choosing the font type and layout, which of course follows the company design, but it’s also a matter of having the right information placed on the invoice, so it’s easily readable and easily approved by your client.
 Invoices can be emailed directly from the system.